Simply Deep: awe

 Breath in some fresh air.

-In 52 Ways to Walk, Annabel Streets gives a most encouraging exploration into sublime walking and awe; a neuroscience reality.
+Furthermore within 52 Ways to Walk, Annabel Streets gives a most encouraging exploration into sublime walking and awe; a neuroscience reality.
 Her writing on this topic is fascinating.
 Awe is offered; it is proven by experienced research to reveal amazing findings, though I imagine not surprising, a connection with AWE to our emotional health.
 This connection happens all through the simple exercise of a sublime walk.

 Here are some of these findings: